mailjet/mailjet-apiv3-php/README.md

 Provides a simple PHP library for the last version of the [MailJet API](http://dev.mailjet.com).
 The goal of this component is to simplify the usage of the MailJet API for PHP developers.

+**Beware** this library has been designed for people using Zend.
+If you do not use Zend, you might be interested by our mailjet-apiv3-php-simple repository with a simpler wrapper based on cURL.

 ### Prerequisites

 Make sure to have the following details: